umitresearchlab/fmi-tcp/README.md

 ### Build
 The build was done successfully on Ubuntu Linux 12.10 & Windows 7.

-Begin with installing [FMILibrary](http://www.jmodelica.org/FMILibrary) & [Lacewing](http://lacewing-project.org/).
+Begin with installing [FMILibrary](http://www.jmodelica.org/FMILibrary) and [Lacewing](http://lacewing-project.org/).
 Make sure the libraries and include files ends up in /usr/lib and /usr/include.
 Note that code is forced to link against the static lib of Lacewing.

 Build and install using the following commands.
 You'll need [CMake](http://www.cmake.org/).